vilemduha/blendercam/scripts/addons/docs/tools.md

 This operator create offsets on a silhouette in a new curve.

 Operator Options:
-  * **offset** - tool diameter to use for the offset
+  * **Offset** - tool diameter to use for the offset

-## C-Remove Doubles
+## Remove Curve Doubles
-Curve remove doubles - warning, removes beziers!
+Warning, removes bezier points!
 Does not create a new curve but modifies the original.

 This operator will convert the curve to a mesh, perform remove doubles on the mesh, and then convert it back to a curve.
 This can be used to fix curves that are imported into Blender from other applications i.e. stl, dxf, that may have overlapping control points in the curve which can be a problem when calculating an operation.

 ## Get pocket surfaces
-![Get Pocket Surface](_static/get_pocket2.png)
-![Get Pocket Surface2](_static/get_pocket.png)

 This operator will detect pockets in a mesh and extract them as curves.
 The curves can then be used for pocket operations.
 Curves that are at the same z level will be in the same object.
 All generated curve objects will be placed into the same group.

+![Get Pocket Surface](_static/get_pocket2.png)
+![Get Pocket Surface2](_static/get_pocket.png)

 #### Operator Options:
   * **horizontal threshold** - if 1.0 then perfectly flat surface, if < 1.0 then allow surfaces not perfectly flat.